-Without further ado, let’s go straight int our selection.
-We spent a considerable time sifting through what’s good and have tried the products ourselves.
-Below is the list of the mouthguards that are going to keep your teeth safely in place in 2019, whether you just like to roll or are a fierce competitor as well.
-As far as we’re concerned, these options all fit the best BJJ mouthguard criteria to a T!
+Without further ado, let’s go straight into our selection.
+We spent considerable time sifting through what’s good and have tried the products ourselves.
+Below is the list of mouthguards that are going to keep your teeth safely in place in 2023, whether you just like to roll or are a fierce competitor as well.
+As far as we’re concerned, all of these options fit the best criteria for it!

 This mouthguard’s main attraction is how it fits .you can custom fit it so well, that you’ll have no trouble talking and even drinking with the mouthpiece on.
 This means that you’re breathing is completely unaffected as well.
 Hygiene is a non-issue and it is going to last at least as long as all the other products on this list.

 If you thought Under Armor was only good for making rashguards, you’re mistaken.
-Their ArmourFit mouthguard happens to be on of the top pieces of protective dental gear you can find on the market.
+Their ArmourFit mouthguard happens to be one of the top pieces of protective dental gear you can find on the market.
 A lot of work has gone into making this mouthguard fit your jaw perfectly so that it doesn’t bother you when you train.
 The end result is a complete success – a dentist-like fit.
-Another cool feature of the ArmourFit is that it is a chew resistant mouthguard.
+Another cool feature of the ArmourFit is that it is a chew-resistant mouthguard.

 The ProDefenda mouthguard might not be something you’re as aware of as perhaps Venum or Under Armor.
 This is completely understandable as they’re not a big BJJ company.
 What they do, though, is making a really mean mouthguard.
 It comes in a simple design and only two main colors – black and white. however, what it “lacks” in design it more than improves upon in effect.
 This is a fairly thick mouthguard, meaning protection is more than guaranteed.